-Marshall, a Democrat, was the representative for Illinois's 19th congressional district from 1873 to 1875.
+Marshall was the representative for Illinois’s 19th congressional district and was a Democrat.
+He served from 1873 to 1875.

 From Dec 1855 to Mar 1875, Marshall missed 1,179 of 4,231 roll call votes, which is 27.9%.
 This is on par with the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.